M.A.A.A. Core Courses

 The major paper is a research paper of thesis quality.
 Students receive guidance regarding

-two faculty members throughout their process.
+and two faculty members throughout their process.